-Earlier this year we met with Emma, our Youth and Transition worker at Helen & Douglas House.
+Emma is our Youth and Transition worker at Helen & Douglas House.
 She told us about her role at the hospice and how she supports the older children we care for, from the ages of 13-19, until they move on to adult care with other healthcare providers.
-As a children’s hospice, we care for children from birth through to the age of 18, when Emma’s role then supports their transition to adult clinical and supportive care.
+As a children’s hospice, we care for children from birth through to the age of 19, when Emma’s role supports their social needs and their transition to adult clinical and supportive care.

 The variety of Emma’s role means that every day is different.
-Before lockdown she might have been at her desk all day answering emails and phone calls, then the next day she might be visiting a teenager at home or school, or she could be talking to her clinical peers to find future respite or help for one of our teenagers.
-One thing she has developed as part of her role was starting a network Saturday youth group, giving the teenagers of the hospice a chance to meet with others in a similar situation to them on a regular basis.
+One day she could be answering emails and phone calls, then the next day she might be visiting a teenager at home or school, or she could be talking to her clinical peers to find future respite or help for one of our teenagers.
+One thing she has developed as part of her role was starting the #networksaturday youth group which gives the teenagers with capacity a chance to meet with others in a similar situation to them on a regular basis.

-Jasper, who has been attending #Network Saturdays for a while said, ‘I have previously attended #Network Saturday which has been a great way to spend the day and a nice change from being at home.
-I like the social activities they do and making friends.
-I can’t wait until we can attend again in person’.
+Jasper, who has been attending #Network Saturdays for a while said, ‘I have previously attended Network Saturday which has been a great way to spend the day and a nice change from being at home.
+I like the social activities they do and making friends’.

 Help us continue to support children of the hospice by making a donation of £10, or whatever you can afford, towards one of our youth club sessions.
 These sessions usually cost around £130 a day and you’ll be ensuring that, once it is safe to do so, our teenagers can get together again and meet others in a similar situation to them and avoid isolation.